-Mazen Maarouf is a Palestinian poet and writer.
-Born in 1978 to a Palestinian 1948 refugee family he lived and studied in Beirut.
-In 2008 he started working for Annahar newspaper, as a critic of theatre and literature, along with other newspapers including Assafir (Lebanon), the newspaper Al-Quds-el-Arabi (London) and the magazine Qantara (Paris).
+Mazen Maarouf is a Palestinian-Icelandic writer, translator and journalist.
+Born in 1978 to a Palestinian refugee family he lived, studied and worked in Beirut before moving to Iceland.
+In 2008 he started working for An-Nahar newspaper, as a critic of theatre and literature, and has since written for various Arabic magazines and newspapers, including Al-Hayat (Beirut, London), Assafir, Al-Mustaqbal, Kalimat Cultural Supplement (Beirut), Al-Arabi Al-Jadeed (London), Al-Ayyam (West Bank), Al-Quds-el-Arabi (London), Kika (London), Jasad Magazine (Beirut) and Qantara (Paris).